 Apart from the pollution of transporting these items, the manpower behind the manufacturing of these clothes is what’s most worrying.
 People in these countries usually get really low wages and work under bad conditions.
 They can hardly improve their social situation and most times keep on working just to pay the bills and survive.
 This largely contributes to the inequality we see in the world since in 2018 the rich went richer and the poor poorer, according to Oxfam’s latest report.

-Transportation: What Does Sustainability Mean In Transportation?
+Transportation: What Is Sustainability In Transportation?

 A report from the IPPC says 14% of all greenhouse gas emissions come from transport and most are mostly due to passenger cars.
 Yes, contrary to what many believe, planes, cargo ships or even trucks aren’t the main contributors to CO2 emissions and are cars can assume much of the blame.
 So unless someone is driving a car with 4 or 5 passengers, taking public transportation, especially trains but also buses are more sustainable choices.
 And if one can simply walk or cycle it’d be even better.